open-resources/stats_bank/content/public/006.Inference for categorical data/Topic Outcome/60-61-inference-for-a-single-proportion-q611/60-61-inference-for-a-single-proportion-q611.md

       We have strong evidence that the support is different from 0.5, and since the data provide a point estimate above 0.5, we have strong evidence to support this claim by the TV pundit.
-    params_part6_ans1_feedback: Correct!
+    params_part6_ans1_feedback: Try again please!
     params_part6_ans2_value: Since the p-value is greater than or equal to 0.05, we fail to reject $H_0$.
 We do not have strong evidence that the support is different from 0.5, and since the data provide a point estimate above 0.5, we do not have strong evidence to support this claim by the TV pundit.
-    params_part6_ans2_feedback: Try again please!
+    params_part6_ans2_feedback: Correct!
-    params_part7_ans1_value: Yes.
-Since 46% of Independents support the plan, the confidence interval is likely to include 0.5 as well, showing a balanced opinion among Independents.
+    params_part7_ans1_value: No. Since 54% of Independents support the plan, the confidence interval is unlikely to include 0.5, indicating an unbalanced opinion among Independents.
     params_part7_ans1_feedback: Try again please!
     params_part7_ans2_value: Maybe.
 It's difficult to determine without knowing the sample size and margin of error used in the poll.
     params_part7_ans2_feedback: Try again please!
-    params_part7_ans3_value: No. Generally, we expect a hypothesis test and a confidence interval to align, so we would expect the confidence interval to show a range of plausible values entirely above 0.5.
-However, if the confidence level is misaligned (e.g., a 99% confidence level and a α = 0.05 significance level), then this is no longer generally true.
+    params_part7_ans3_value: Yes, you would expect the value to lie within a 95% confidence interval since the confidence interval and the hypothesis test should generally align.
     params_part7_ans3_feedback: Correct!
-    params_part7_ans4_value: No. The percentage of Independents supporting the plan is too low to have any impact on the confidence interval.
+    params_part7_ans4_value: Yes.
+The percentage of Independents supporting the plan is sufficiently high to have a significant impact on the confidence interval.
     params_part7_ans4_feedback: Try again please!
 ---
 # {{ params_vars_title }}